 Userlane's App analytics provides a holistic overview of your application, helping you to visualize the level of engagement that users have with your underlying applications.
 The reports provide you with the insights you need to help you inform and validate your decisions.

-To enable App analytics, go to Settings > Privacy, then select the Advanced Analytics option in your application's Privacy Settings.
+To enable App analytics, go to Application Dropdown > Settings > Analytics settings, then select the Advanced Analytics option in your application's Privacy Settings.
 To learn more about what we track, see Analytics Privacy Settings.

 To view the App analytics reports, select Analyze > App.
 The default time period for the reports is the 3-month period up to the end of the current month.
 To refine the reporting period, select a time period from the date dropdown.

 The Users graph represents the number of users over time, revealing overall use and trends.
 You can see if your application has an overall user growth or decline.
 You can also see when the majority of your users visit your site and when it has quiet periods.
 If your application is mandatory software for your employees, it is normal for your user numbers to be relatively consistent.